- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 Medichecks will not transfer personal data to any country outside the European Union, except to those that have been deemed adequate under the General Data Protection Regulation.

 - SelfDecode delivers natural supplements, diet, and lifestyle suggestions based on your genes that you can implement right away.
-Medichecks offers health and wellness recommendations based on test results.
+Medichecks offers health and wellness insights based on test results.

 - SelfDecode tells you why they make each recommendation so that you can understand the science behind the suggestion.
 Medichecks’ doctors will add commentary to test results to help customers better understand them.